Program

 Organized by: America – Mideast Educational and Training Services (Amideast) – Jordan

-Amideast’s exhibition booth highlights its commitment to inclusive education and workforce integration for Persons with Disabilities.
-Showcasing its various programs, initiatives and strategic partnership approach, the booth demonstrates how educational pathways and market-driven skills training create sustainable employment opportunities for people with disabilities.
+Amideast’s exhibition booth highlights its commitment to education for all and workforce integration.
+Showcasing its various programs, initiatives and strategic partnership approach, the booth demonstrates how educational pathways and market-driven skills training create sustainable employment opportunities for all.

 Location: